lvgl/lvgl/docs/get-started/pc-simulator.md

 - [VSCode with SDL driver](https://github.com/lvgl/lv_sim_vscode_sdl): Recommended on Linux and Mac
 - [PlatformIO with SDL driver](https://github.com/lvgl/lv_platformio): Recommended on Linux and Mac

-You can use any IDEs for the development but, for simplicity, the configuration for Eclipse CDT is focused in this tutorial.
+You can use any IDE for the development but, for simplicity, the configuration for Eclipse CDT is what we'll focus on in this tutorial.
 The following section describes the set-up guide of Eclipse CDT in more details.

 **Note: If you are on Windows, it's usually better to use the Visual Studio or CodeBlocks projects instead.
 They work out of the box without requiring extra steps.**